 NANOBYK-3620 uses nano hybrid technology to provide outstanding surface protection of aqueous coatings.
 This additive is especially recommended for high gloss systems and has no influence on transparency.
 The VOC-free aqueous dispersion improves scratch and abrasion resistance.

-Wax based additives can improve the mechanical resistance, for water-borne high gloss coatings, AQUACER products are recommended.
+Wax based additives can improve the mechanical resistance, for water-based high gloss coatings, AQUACER products are recommended.

 As there are many different types of titanium dioxide which have a different treatment they have a more basic, acidic or neutral surface area.
 Typically, they have a Al2O3, SiO2, ZrO and sometimes an organic treatment.
 It is important to select the wetting and dispersing additive that is compatible with the resin and that the pigment affinic groups interacts with the surface treatment.
 If different grades / producers are used we recommend to use titanium dioxide with similar treatment for one coating.